snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - How many seats and PC-screens are available?
     - Is there a "Presenter PC"?
     - Is it possible to plug in a Laptop?
 HDMI?
-    - Which kind the "projector situation" (1 or more, need to have a key)?
+    - Describe the "projector situation" (1 or more, need to have a key?).
     - Do you need an adaptor for the projector?
     - Which is the OS for participant PCs?
     - Which is the software to log in? (putty, mobaxterm, powershell or plain ssh via Linux - or a terminal on demand)